Chikuzen Nobukuni Koto Roots History:

 Seizing the moment, however, his general, Ashikaga Takauji rebelled and was beaten back to the Southern Island of Kyushu where the Hosokawa, Shiba and Otomo joined his cause.
 (Read Godaigo History)

-The Otomo fought the Imperial support of southern landholders, the Kikuchi (same southern name given to a certain Yari style) and took control of five Kyushu provinces.
+The Otomo fought the Imperial support of southern landholders, the Kikuchi and took control of five Kyushu provinces.

-Takauji and his allies won Kyoto and resided there, holding govermental power for the new Ashikaga Shogunate.
+Takauji and his allies won Kyoto and resided there, holding governmental power for the new Ashikaga Shogunate.

-Kyoto has conservative Rai sword school and the Otomo invited Rai and Nobukuni school stylists to their home terriotories.
+Kyoto has conservative Rai sword school and the Otomo invited Rai and Nobukuni school stylists to their home territories.

 YOSHISADA brings RYOKAI School, and NOBUKUNI school master, SADAMITSU brings NOBUKUNI / RAI styles to KYUSHU.